Ways to Help Your Student

 The Associate Dean also works across campus to facilitate conversations on the definition, recognition, and/or introduction of diversity initiatives, policies, or programs that address the academic, student, and administrative communities.

-The Office of International Student Services provides information on matters of particular concern to international students and scholars including navigating the U.S. government immigration policies, employment, taxation, insurance, English usage, and American customs.
+The International Student Center provides information on matters of particular concern to international students including navigating the U.S. government immigration policies, employment, taxation, insurance, English usage, and American customs.

 The office of student engagement supports residential life, student activities, Greek life, and student organization leadership.